-Hadoop tools are defined as the framework that is needed to process a large amount of data that is distributed in form and clusters to perform distributed computation.
-Few of the tools that are used in Hadoop for handling the data is Hive, Pig, Sqoop, HBase, Zookeeper, and Flume where Hive and Pig are used to query and analyze the data, Sqoop is used to move the data and Flume is used to ingest the streaming data to the HDFS
+Hadoop tools are defined as the framework needed to process a large amount of data distributed in form and clusters to perform distributed computation.
+Few of the tools that are used in Hadoop for handling the data is Hive, Pig, Sqoop, HBase, Zookeeper, and Flume where Hive and Pig are used to query and analyze the data, Sqoop is used to move the data and Flume is used to ingest the streaming data to the HDFS.

 Features of Hadoop Tools

 Now we will see the features with a brief explanation.